 They come in wholegrain, coconut, lime and coriander and lots of other flavours, and the good bit is that Tilda source ethically and steer clear of artificial flavours, colours or preservatives.

 You can stir-fry in a pan with a little oil in 4 minutes.
 Add some finely chopped spring onion, tomato, fried courgette, red pepper, prawns – or whatever you fancy – to make a faster-than-fast one-dish meal.

 Available pretty much everywhere.
 We always keep two or three packs in the camping kit just in case.
 Plenty of grains and pulses, including quinoa and lentils, to choose from as well.
 Often on special offer in the supermarket or available in bulk on Amazon if you can’t get to the shops.

 When we were writing camping recipes the other day, we got thinking about all those other exotic dishes it’d be great to cook while camping.

-Thai Taste’s green curry, red curry and pad thai kits come in easy-to-pack plastic boxes and don’t need a fridge.
+Thai Taste’s green curry, red curry and pad thai kits come in easy-to-pack plastic (hmmm) boxes and don’t need a fridge.
 The pastes come in either resealable tubs (which do need a fridge after opening) or in more handy-for-camping one-meal sachets.

 We like the fact there were no nasties in the ingredients and that you can add whatever you like (or have around) for very flexible cooking.
 We aren’t so keen on the plastic, but it’s hard to know how to avoid that if you want storable food – cardboard, perhaps?

 When we opened the pack, it looked doubtful that there’d be enough curry paste or herbs to make a decent-tasting curry, but, in fact, they had quite a kick and the sachet of coconut milk was nice and creamy.